umputun/remark42/site/src/docs/manuals/subdomain/index.md

 ---
-title: Configure Instance on Subdomain
+title: Configure Instance without Subdomain
 ---

 ## How to configure remark42 without a subdomain